CopterExpress/clever-show/docs/en/start-tutorial.md

 ssh pi@192.168.11.1
 ```

 * After connection, run the client configuration script `client-setup` with the specified parameters - wireless access point name (`SSID`), access point password (`password`), copter name (`copter name`).
-The copter will switch to the wifi client mode of the specified access point and configure the `clever-show` client to autorun on Raspberry Pi.
+The copter will switch to the WIFI client mode of the specified access point and configure the `clever-show` client to autorun on Raspberry Pi.

 ```bash
 sudo client-setup <SSID> <password> <copter name>
 ```

 * Now when you run the server application, the configured copters will appear as rows in the table.
-You can also connect to Raspberry Pi on the copter by its name with the addition of .local via `ssh` in the network specified when setting up wifi, for example `ssh pi@clover-1.local`, password `raspberry`.
+You can also connect to Raspberry Pi on the copter by its name with the addition of .local via `ssh` in the network specified when setting up WIFI, for example `ssh pi@clover-1.local`, password `raspberry`.

 **Detailed documentation on client configuration located [here](client.md).**